kubernetes/website/content/zh-cn/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 <!--
 ## Specifying a structural schema

-CustomResources store structured data in custom fiels (alongside the built-in fields `apiVersion`, `kind` and `metadata`, which the API server validates implicitly).
+CustomResources store structured data in custom fields (alongside the built-in fields `apiVersion`, `kind` and `metadata`, which the API server validates implicitly).
 With [OpenAPI v3.0 validation](#validation) a schema can be specified, which is validated during creation and updates, compare below for